 Strong copywriting skills and knowledge of segmentation, automation, and A/B testing can set you apart.
 Clients are willing to pay premium rates for VAs who can increase open rates, improve conversions, and drive revenue.

 Mastery of email platforms like Mailchimp, ConvertKit, ActiveCampaign, or Klaviyo enhances your earning potential.
-Skilled email marketing VAs can charge $50–$100 per hour, making this a highly profitable and scalable niche.

 5. E-Commerce Virtual Assistant